See Also: The Best Hotels in Amsterdam

 - Nearest Tram: Cornelis Schuystraaat.

 - Area: Well-heeled neighborhood near the southern boundary of Vondelpark, a 12-minute walk from the 3 heavyweight art museums of the Museum Quarter, and an even shorter walk from a cluster of fashion boutiques.
-The historic canal ring and the Medieval Centre are a short tram ride away, while Centraal Station is around 22 minutes by tram.
+The historic canal ring and the Medieval Center are a short tram ride away, while Centraal Station is around 22 minutes by tram.

 - How to Get There: Take the train from Schiphol Airport to Centraal Station, then tram #2 to the Cornelis Schuytstraat stop, a minute’s walk from the hotel.